MrMimic/logflow/docs/usage/algo.rst

     * Package temperature above threshold

-When * denotes any word.
+Where * denotes any word.

 We can find several parser in the litterature to solve this issue.
 Using the survey provided by LogPai (https://github.com/logpai/logparser), we can find at least 13 parsers.
 Why develop a new one?
 Because we are better!
 (That is not the right answer).